 For testing purpose, we are going to delete ZIP file permanently.
-Then we will try to recover deleted file using Windows File Recovery tool.
+Then we will try to recover deleted files using Windows File Recovery tool.

 We have deleted the ZIP file permanently in the previous step.
-Now, we will try to recover that file using Windows File Recovery tool.
+Now, we will try to recover deleted files using Windows File Recovery tool.
 In this example, we will use Signature Mode.

 Command format for Windows File Recovery is as follows:

 NOTE: The source and destination drives must be different.
 If you are recovering files from the C drive, use the

 /y:<type<(s)> switches to specify the user files or folder.